-Year Ended December 31,
+Year Ended December 3 1,

-2020 2019 2018
+2021 2020 2019

-Risk-free interest rate 0.4% - 1.7% 1.4% - 2.6% 2.6% - 3.0%
+Risk-free interest rate 0.4% - 1.3% 0.4% - 1.7% 1.4% - 2.6%

 Expected dividend yield None None None

-Expected term (in years) 6 6.0 5.9
+Expected term (in years) 6.0 6.0 6.0

-Expected volatility 43.9% - 49.2% 33.5% - 39.7% 32.4% - 36.8%
+Expected volatility 49.2% - 55.6% 43.9% - 49.2% 33.5% - 39.7%

-Using the Black-Scholes option-pricing model, the weighted-average grant date fair value of options granted for the years ended December 31, 2020, 2019, and 2018 was \$12.66, \$9.09, and \$7.19 per share, respectively.
+Weighted-average grant date fair value \$ 29.96 \$ 12.66 \$ 9.09

 Expected volatility was calculated based a proportional weighting of reported volatility data for a representative group of guideline publicly traded companies for which historical information was available, as well as the Company's stock.
-The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant, commensurate with the expected life assumption.
-The Company estimates the expected life of options granted to employees utilizing the simplified method which calculates the expected life of an option as the average of the time to vesting and contractual life of the options.
-The expected life is applied to the stock option grant group as a whole, as the Company does not expect substantially different exercise or post-vesting termination behavior among its employee population.
+The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant, commensurate with the expected term assumption.
+The Company estimates the expected term of options granted to employees utilizing the simplified method which calculates the expected term of an option as the average of the time to vesting and contractual life of the options.
+The expected term is applied to the stock option grant group as a whole, as the Company does not expect substantially different exercise or post-vesting termination behavior among its employee population.
 The Company uses the simplified method due to the lack of historical exercise data and the plain nature of the stock options.
-The Company uses the remaining contractual term for the expected life of non-employee awards.
+The Company uses the remaining contractual term for the expected term of non-employee awards.
 The expected dividend yield is assumed to be zero as the Company has never paid dividends and has no current plans to pay any dividends on common stock.